chronoxor/CppSerialization/README.md

 a domain model (aka business objects).
 Domain model is a set of structures or classes that related to each other and might be aggregated in some hierarchy.

-There is an example domain model which describes Account-Wallet-Orders relation of some abstract trading platform:
+There is an example domain model which describes Account-Balance-Orders relation of some abstract trading platform:

 ```c++
 #include <string>